-Permanent implants emit small doses of radiation from a few weeks to months as they stop emitting radiation slowly.
-Radiation does not travel very far, so the possibility that others may be exposed to radiation is very small.
+Permanent implants emit small doses of radiation from a few weeks to months as they stop talking radiation slowly.
+Radiation does not travel very far, so the possibility that others may be exposed to radiation is minimal.

 What side effects can occur as a result of brachytherapy?